-Claire is an associate for a renewable energy consultancy and also serves as a freelance digital marketing and branding consultant.
-Earning her undergraduate degree from Union College, Claire focused her thesis on the psychology of childhood development, carrying that interest with her in organizing this year’s BRAINY Visits with the team at the Robert J. & Nancy D. Carney Institute for Brain Science at Brown University.
+Claire is an associate for a renewable energy consultancy and also serves as a freelance digital marketing/branding consultant.
+Earning her undergraduate degree from Union College, she focused her thesis on the psychology of childhood development, carrying that interest with her in organizing BRAINY Visits with the team at the Robert J. & Nancy D. Carney Institute for Brain Science at Brown University.

 Lauren Palmaccio, LMHC

 Lauren is a licensed psychotherapist in MA and RI and recipient of the National Honors in Psychology.
 She has spent the last decade specializing in children, adolescent, couples, and marriage counseling.
 She also seeks to and treat and understand anxiety, depression, and trauma/PTSD.
 She is a member of the American Mental Health Counselors Association and the International Association of Trauma Professionals, and holds particular interest in the bio-psychosocial corollaries of behavior and childhood brain development.